AtrCheema/AI4Water/README.md

 | Input Attention  | `InputAttentionModel` | |

 `*` These models can be constructed by stacking layers in a python dictionary as shown later here.
-The remaining models can be used as shown below
+The remaining models can be used as shown [here](https://github.com/AtrCheema/dl4seq/blob/master/examples/build_dl_models.md)

 ## Installation